Phone: (703) 993-4123

 - Past Chair of the Portfolios & Reflection in Teacher Education SIG (2010-2012)

-- Program portfolios and reflection in teacher education
+- Critical Reflection and portfolio development in teacher education

 - Teacher professional learning

-- Intercultural communication and the role of culture in teaching and learning, including cultural influences on teacher communication
+- Intercultural communicative competence and the role of culture in teaching and learning, including cultural influences on teacher communication

 Galluzzo, G., Isenberg, J., White, C.S., & Fox, R.K.
 (2012).
 The master’s degree in education as teacher professional development: Re-envisioning the role of the academy in the development of practicing teachers.
 Lanham, MD: Rowman & Littlefield.